- About us

 A.J.
 Withers, the Ruth Wynn Woodward Junior Chair of Simon Fraser University’s Gender, Sexuality, and Women's Studies Department, is leading research to address the homelessness crisis in Vancouver’s Downtown Eastside (DTES).

-The research project, titled Mapping the Carceral Housing Assemblage, will inform housing advocacy work in the DTES and is funded by the Social Sciences and Humanities Research Council (SSHRC) through a Partnership Engage Grant (PEG) of $24,996.
+The research project, titled Mapping the Carceral Housing Assemblage, will inform housing advocacy work in the DTES and is funded by the Social Sciences and Humanities Research Council (SSHRC) through a Partnership Engage Grant (PEG).

 Until now, few academic studies have examined the interconnections between social services in Vancouver’s DTES, while also describing the carceral, or “jail-like,” conditions experienced by individuals accessing the housing system.
 Withers hopes that understanding these lived experiences will lead to more affordable, accessible, dignified housing in the DTES.